With the 2019 festival season getting under way, make sure you’ve got all the essentials ready with our handy festival checklist!

 - Sleeping bag – It’s best to take one with a higher GSM if you think you’ll be cold

 - Pillow –It wouldn’t be comfy to sleep without one of these

 - Torch – every tent looks the same in the dark, so you’ll need a torch when you’re trying to find yours at night

 - Bin bags – do your bit for the environment and take away all your rubbish at the end of the festival

 - Rucksack – choose one that’s strong and well fitted so you’re comfortable trekking long distances across fields

 - Rain coat – be prepared for whatever the weather throws at you

 How about a camp chair?
-This portable folding camping chair is only £6.50 and comes with a carry bag for easy transportation (and handy cup holder too!)
+Our portable folding camping chairs come with a carry bag for easy transportation (and handy cup holder too!)

 - Hand sanitiser – a quick and easy way to keep germs at bay

 - Dry shampoo – If you decide against using the showers, this is the best way to keep your hair looking fresh